hu9okwan/Amazon-InStock-Monitor/README.md

 # Amazon-InStock-Monitor 📈
 This script monitors the availability status of an Amazon product by scraping information from its product page.
-A notification sound alert is played if the "In stock" line or the "See Buying Options" button are detected.
+A notification sound alert is played if the "In stock" line or the "See Buying Options" button are identified.

+It also supports rotating proxies for every get request to prevent being detected as a scraper.
+A proxy list will have to be supplied otherwise it will default to the local connection.
+The proxy will be selected through a round robin fashion from the given proxy pool.

 ## Usage
 1. Install required modules